jeduden/vimconfig/README.md

     ./gradlew link #doesn't force
     ./gradlew linkForce #forces links

-To do both at once:
+To install correct version of vim and compile & link the config once:

     ./gradlew install #no force
     ./gradlew installForce #with forcing links